 We all have a responsibility to future life

-Crises are colliding.
+Social and environmental crises are colliding.
 Academia is not set up to help society navigate towards a safer, fairer, and more sustainable future.

 We can change this.